zachmargolis/bodega-bot-guesser/README.md

 # bodega-bot-guesser

-Bot that reads [@bodegabot](https://twitter.com/bodegabot) tweets and replies with guesses based on a fixed list of former employees.
+Bot that reads [@bodegabot](https://twitter.com/bodegabot) tweets and quote-tweeets with guesses based on a fixed list of former employees.

 See the resulting account at [@BodegaBotGuess](https://twitter.com/BodegaBotGuess)!